nedix/s3-nfs-docker/README.md

 # rclone-nfs-docker

-This Docker image will deploy an NFS server, which uses [rclone](https://github.com/rclone/rclone) to enable remote mounting of an S3 bucket.
+This Docker image mounts an S3 bucket as a remote file system using NFS and [rclone](https://github.com/rclone/rclone).

 ## Usage